Hypergeometric decomposition of Delsarte K3 pencils: L-series

 \section{L-series}

-In this section, we prove our main Theorem.
-It shows that the L-function of each of the five Delsarte pencils decomposes into smaller factors associated to hypergeometric sums and to Dedekind zeta and L-functions.
-The proof follows from a direct manipulation of the explicit formula for the point counts given in Section \ref{S:counting}.
+In this section, we use our finite field hypergeometric point count formulas to prove Theorem~\ref{T:hypergeometricMatch}, which shows that the hypergeometric parameters in the finite field formulas match parameters in the Picard-Fuchs equations obtained in \S~\ref{S:PFequations}.
+We then apply the formulas to prove our \hyperref[T:main]{Main Theorem}.
+The Main Theorem shows that the $L$-function of each of the five Delsarte pencils decomposes into smaller factors associated to hypergeometric sums and to Dedekind zeta and $L$-functions.
+The proof follows from a direct manipulation of the explicit formula for the point counts given in \S~\ref{S:counting}.